-Meter safety.
-Ice and snow can damage natural gas meters and other equipment, making them unsafe.

-- When you remove snow and ice from driveways and sidewalks, make sure you know where our meters are so you don't damage them, inadvertently disrupt service to your home or business, or put yourself in danger. - Never bury or cover electricity and natural gas meters, natural gas pipes and natural gas regulators with snow, mulch, structures or equipment. - When removing snow or ice from a roof, never let it fall on meters and other equipment. - Keep natural gas appliances, chimneys and vents free of snow, ice and leaves to prevent carbon monoxide poisoning.
+- Ice and snow can damage natural gas meters and other equipment, making them unsafe. - When you remove snow and ice from driveways and sidewalks, make sure you know where our meters are so you don't damage them, inadvertently disrupt service to your home or business or put yourself in danger. - Never bury electricity and natural gas meters, natural gas pipes and natural gas regulators when you are shoveling, using a snow blower or plowing. - When removing snow or ice from a roof, never let it fall on meters and other equipment. - Keep natural gas appliance chimneys and vents free of snow and ice to prevent carbon monoxide poisoning.